• Skip to primary navigation

 • Guacamole – you can never go wrong with guacamole.
 Enjoy with chips or on your taco

 • Grilled or roasted vegetables – I know, I know, I’m a vegetable pusher… but adding a side of veggies to your meal is a great way to create a balanced meal.
-Added grilled or roasted bell peppers or zucchini with onions is a healthy side dish idea
+Added grilled or roasted bell peppers or zucchini with onions is a great side for tacos

 • Side salad – keep it simple or go elaborate, but having a crunchy side salad alongside your ground turkey and black bean tacos is a nice addition to your meal!